-Financial accounting, when done effectively and accurately, is an invaluable tool that propels business growth and success. — Getty Images/AndreyPopov
+Financial accounting, when done effectively and accurately, is an invaluable tool that propels business growth and success. — Getty Immages/Hispanolistic

-It goes without saying that keeping track of the money flowing into and out of your business is fundamentally important.
-Yet, for small businesses, financial accounting is often not given the proper attention to detail it requires.
+Keeping track of the money flowing into and out of your business is fundamentally important.
+Yet for some small businesses, financial accounting does not receive the proper attention to detail.

-Understanding the tenets of financial accounting gives you the assurance that you’re nailing the numbers and is necessary for your small business to move forward.
+Understanding the tenets of financial accounting assures that your numbers are accurate, plus it is vital for your small business to move forward.

-Data is displayed in financial statements that are used to report business activities in an understandable and consistent way.
-“This allows people outside of your company—such as stockholders, creditors or donors to non-for-profit entities—to use the information to make better decisions about your company when it comes to things like investments, loans or other financial support,” Pendergast said.
+"This allows people outside of your company — such as stockholders, creditors, or donors to non-for-profit entities — to use the information to make better decisions about your company regarding things like investments, loans, or other financial support," said Pendergast.

-“Your accounting department will tell you what happened financially at your company, while your finance department will perform an analysis of what happened financially at your company and will make recommendations and forecasts on where the company will be in the future,” said Logan Allec, CPA and owner of Money Done Right.
+"Your accounting department will tell you what happened financially at your company, while your finance department will perform an analysis of what happened financially at your company and will make recommendations and forecasts on where the company will be in the future," said Logan Allec, CPA, the owner of Money Done Right.

 Other types of accounting include managerial, tax, and forensic accounting and auditing, which also rely on the same accounting information system to produce the required information.